kubeflow/website/content/docs/pipelines/standalone-deployment-gcp.md

 1. Configure kubectl to talk to your newly created cluster.
 Refer to [Configuring cluster access for kubectl](https://cloud.google.com/kubernetes-engine/docs/how-to/cluster-access-for-kubectl).

-1. Deploy latest version of Kubeflow Pipelines standalone to your cluster:
+1. Deploy the latest version of Kubeflow Pipelines standalone to your cluster:

     ```
     export PIPELINE_VERSION={{% pipelines/latest-version %}}